 The collection is particularly strong in 18th and 19th century Anglo-American monographs.
 The addition of the Rawle Collection gives Temple Law Library a special character.
 The library also has a unique collection of African materials.

 Part of the collection is in closed stacks behind the Information Desk and must be accessed through Information Desk personnel.
-In the closed stacks are reference materials, the reserve collection, copies of past exams, most of the monographs, rare books, unbound periodicals.
+In the closed stacks are reference materials, the reserve collection, most of the monographs, rare books, unbound periodicals.
 The collection is, for the most part, classified in the Library of Congress Classification and monographs must be requested by call number.

 Operational Services Manager